 An Online House of Prayer for All People

-The Cathedral is in the process of reopening our doors to the public – we can’t wait to see you!
+The Cathedral remains closed for public touring, but is in the process of reopening our doors to the public – we can’t wait to see you!

 While tours and general visitation are currently unavailable, we invite you to experience Michael Pendry’s dramatic “Les Colombes” exhibit of 2,000 origami doves floating through the nave.
 Tickets are available here.